 The spread of COVID-19 has altered the behavior of businesses and people in a manner that is having negative effects, including significant growth in unemployment and underemployment related to business curtailment and closures, on global and local economies.
 In response to COVID-19 concerns, which resulted in the deferral or cancellation of most elective procedures occurring within the System's facilities from mid-March 2020 to mid-May 2020 when reactivation began, the System's patient service revenue from March to December of 2020 was approximately \$600,000 or 10% lower than the comparable period of 2019.
-The System also incurred cost of approximately \$45,000 for the three months ended March 31, 2021 and \$384,000 for the year ended December 31, 2020 associated with the COVID-19 pandemic primarily in the form of increased salaries and wages related to pay programs implemented to compensate team members assigned to COVID-19 hotspots and other continuity related pay and other preparation related costs.
+The System also incurred cost of approximately \$26,000 and \$106,000 for the three and nine months ended September 30, 2021, respectively, and \$384,000 for the year ended December 31, 2020 associated with the COVID-19 pandemic primarily in the form of increased salaries and wages related to pay programs implemented to compensate team members assigned to COVID-19 hotspots and other continuity related pay and other preparation related costs.
 The System continues to evaluate its pay programs and other costs and will adjust as the System's needs continue to evolve.
 It is not possible to predict the costs associated with the potential treatment of an infectious disease outbreak by the System's health care operations or preparation for such treatment.